 - Debarment: An employer who is found to have misclassified employees may be restricted from contracting with public bodies and certain other covered institutions for a period of up to three years, depending on how many offenses the employer has committed

 The commonwealth also prohibits employers from requiring employees to sign agreements that mischaracterize the nature of their employment relationship, as well as from retaliating against workers who exercise their rights under Virginia’s employee misclassification laws.

 Avoid Employee Misclassification With Guidance From a Norfolk Employment Lawyer

 The stakes of employee misclassification are high.
 However, classifying a worker as an employee or independent contractor is more of an art than a science, as the IRS’ guidelines demonstrate.
 To avoid worker classification mistakes, employers should seek the advice of an experienced attorney.
-For more information, contact a Norfolk employment lawyer at Pierce / McCoy by calling 757-304-6655 or using our online contact form.
+For more information, contact a Norfolk employment lawyer at Pierce / Jewett by calling 757-304-6655 or using our online contact form.